 From 1 April 2018 we propose to:

-Unlike some councils, the east Suffolk councils are not proposing to change the contribution levels that were established in 2013, or to change the arrangements for pensioners who are exempt.
-Instead, the councils are proposing to introduce a package of minor technical changes to ensure the scheme continues on the same principles, but is streamlined and enables administrative efficiencies for the claimants and councils.
+Unlike some councils, we are not proposing to change the contribution levels that were established in 2013, or to change the arrangements for pensioners who are exempt.
+Instead, we are proposing to introduce a package of minor technical changes to ensure the scheme continues on the same principles, but is streamlined and enables administrative efficiencies for claimants.

 Everyone who receives council tax support will benefit from the increase in applicable amounts.